 30 measures of fine flour,

 Along with harts, roebucks, fallow deer, fatted fowl.

 Solomon had dominion over a huge area from Babylon to Egypt and the LORD gave him peace all around.
 Solomon had 40,000 horses for chariots and 12,000 Calvary men.
-Go gave to Solomon wisdom and understanding in a very large breath of knowledge and a huge intellect.
+God gave to Solomon wisdom and understanding in a very large breath of knowledge and a huge intellect.
 Solomon exceeded the wisest of men of the east and all the cleverness of Egypt.
 He was wiser than the wisest of men including Ethan the Ezrahite, Heman, Chalcol and Darda.
 The fame of Solomon went around the whole earth.
 He spoke 3,000 proverbs: and he wrote 1,005 songs.
 He spoke of every living thing from botany to zoology.
 People came from every nation to hear of his wisdom.
 Hiram the king of Tyre sent a message of good will to Solomon because he was in good relations with David.
 Solomon sent a message to Hiram telling him that he wished to build a house for the LORD.
-Hiram was delighted and blessed the LORD because he had given such a wise son to succeed him.
+Hiram was delighted and blessed the LORD because he had given such a wise son to succeed David.
 Hiram provided all the cedars that Solomon required.
 Solomon paid in him goods.
 20,000 measures of wheat and 20 measures of oil, every year.
 Solomon sent 30,000 men to Lebanon as workers.
-He sent them to work for one month 10,000 at a time.
+He sent them in teams of 10,000, to work for one month at a time.
 They were 1 month in Lebanon and two months at home.
 Solomon had 70,000 that bore burdens and 60,000 lumberjacks in the mountains.
 3,300 men were required to do the work of building.
 And they brought stones from the quarries to build the foundations of the temple.